On the dynamics of two photons interacting with a two-qubit coherent feedback network}: Introduction

 The rest of the paper is organized as follows.
 The coherent quantum feedback network and two-photon input state are introduced in Sec. \ref{sec:pre}.
 The main result of this paper, an analytic form of the steady-state output two-photon state, is presented in Sec. \ref{sec:main_result}.
-In Sec. \ref{sec:1_photon}, it is shown that the proposed framework is also applicable to the single-photon input case.
-Numerical studies are carried out in Sec. \ref{sec:example}.
+Two direct applications are discussed in Sec. \ref{sec:app}.
 Sec. \ref{sec:conclusion} concludes this paper.